Skip to main content

 5. Data Duplication & Rejections

-Risk: Duplicate settlement 1099 MISC Box 3 or 7 entries can cause mistakes.
+Risk: Duplicate Box 3 settlements reporting can cause mistakes and overreporting.

-Solution: Reconcile and duplicate payee lists before uploading.
+Solution: Reconcile payee lists before uploading and check for duplicate entries.

 FAQs